UK Immigration – Spouses, Civil Partners, Unmarried Partners, Fiancé(e)s

 The UK has for many years recognised a relationship where the parties are unmarried.
 In order to qualify as “unmarried partners” (either through a same sex or opposite sex relationship), the parties must show the existence of such a relationship for the 24 months period immediately before the application.

-UK Border Agency guidance does permit short periods of living apart as long as the separation is temporary.
+UKVI guidance does permit short periods of living apart as long as the separation is temporary.

 The guidance on proving an unmarried partner relationship stipulates that it only includes;